Decoding 1 2 3 x 3: Exploring the Multiplicative World of Simple Arrays

 Scalar Multiplication in Linear Algebra

 Linear algebra heavily relies on scalar multiplication.
 Vectors, which represent quantities with both magnitude and direction, are frequently manipulated using scalar multiplication.
 This operation scales the vector, changing its magnitude but not its direction.
-For example, if (1, 2, 3) represents a force vector, multiplying it by 3 triples the force's magnitude while maintaining its direction.
+As an example, if (1, 2, 3) represents a force vector, multiplying it by 3 triples the force's magnitude while maintaining its direction.

 Scalar Multiplication in Computer Graphics